 Ronda is undoubtedly one of the most beautiful cities in Andalusia and also one of the most visited cities in Spain.
+No surprise as there are many unique things to see and do in Ronda.

 It’s located in the mountains, in two parks: the Parque Natural de la Sierra de las Nieves and the Parque Natural Sierra de Grazalema, just under an hour’s drive from Malaga.